 To run CHKDSK on a drive other than your C drive, specify the volume right after chkdsk.
 For example, check your D drive by typing chkdsk D: /f.

-Keep reading to find out what “/f” means and how to make CHKDSK repair corrupted files.
-But if there are no problems at this stage, you don’t need to do anything further.
+Type chkdsk /r to make CHKDSK repair corrupted files – but only if a problem was found.
+If there are no problems at this stage, you don’t need to do anything further.

 The best part about Command Prompt is that it’s been consistently used across all Windows operating systems.
-Whether your computer is brand-new or 20 years old, you can use the same commands.
+Whether your computer is brand-new or 20 years old, you can use the same commands, which is helpful when learning how to run chkdsk in Windows 10 or Windows 11.

 Your Windows 10 installation disk is a partition of your hard drive isolated from the rest of your data.
-If you can't access your main hard drive, the installation disk will let you install a fresh version of Windows if necessary.
+If you can't access your main hard drive, the installation disk will let you install a fresh version of Windows.
 It should be accessible as long as you can turn your computer on.

 If you can't access your main drive, running CHKDSK from here might do the trick.
 Here's how to run CHKDSK from your Windows 10 installation disk before boot: